-[Comment to Article 2.2.2: Demonstrating "Attempted Use" of a Prohibited Substance or Prohibited Method requires proof of intent on the Athlete's part.
+[Comment to Article 2.2.2: Demonstrating the "Attempted Use" of a Prohibited Substance or a Prohibited Method requires proof of intent on the Athlete's part.
 The fact that intent may be required to prove this particular anti-doping rule violation does not undermine the Strict Liability principle established for violations of Article 2.1 and violations of Article 2.2 in respect of Use of a Prohibited Substance or Prohibited Method.

-"Use" Athlete's of a Prohibited Substance constitutes an anti-doping rule violation unless such substance is not prohibited Out-of-Competition and the place Out-of-Competition.
-Use takes (However, the presence of a Prohibited Substance or its Metabolites or Markers in a Sample collected In-Competition will be a violation of Article 2.1 regardless when that substance might have administered).1
+"Use" of a An Athlete's Prohibited Substance constitutes an anti-doping rule violation unless such substance is not prohibited Out-of-Competition and the place Out-of-Competition.
+Use takes (However, the presence of a Prohibited Substance or its Metabolites or Markers in a Sample collected In-Competition will be a violation of Article 2.1 regardless that substance might have when administered).1